Jury convicts Harvey Weinstein of top charge in split verdict at #MeToo sex crimes retrial

 Weinstein, 73, denies sexually assaulting or raping anyone.

-Jury deliberations had teetered Wednesday.
-The foreperson — who complained Monday that other jurors were pushing people to change their minds and talking about information beyond the charges — signaled to Judge Curtis Farber that he wanted to talk.
+Jury-room strains started leaking into public view Friday, when a juror asked to be excused because he felt another was being treated unfairly.
+Then Monday, the foreperson complained that other jurors were pushing people to change their minds and talking about information beyond the charges.

-In a closed-door discussion, the foreperson then told the judge, prosecutors and defense lawyers that another juror was yelling at him for sticking to his opinion, glaring and at one point vowed, “You going to see me outside.”
+The man raised similar concerns again Wednesday.
+In a closed-door discussion with prosecutors, defense lawyers and the judge, the foreperson said another juror was yelling at him for sticking to his opinion and at one point vowed, “You going to see me outside.”

 “I feel afraid inside there,” the foreperson told the judge and attorneys, according to a transcript.